-But it will also add some additional performance out of the graphics card to run games a little faster.
+But it will also add some additional performance out to the graphics card to run games a little faster.
 To overclock the GPU, your laptop must have a dedicated graphics card.

-There are many tools for overclocking GPU such as MSI Afterburner, which is suitable for Nvidia and AMD graphics card.
+There are many tools for overclocking GPU such as MSI Afterburner, which is suitable for Nvidia and AMD graphics cards.

-Make sure not to overclock your GPU too much and put your laptop on places having proper ventilation.
+Make sure not to overclock your GPU too much and put your laptop in places having proper ventilation.

 If not, your laptop will automatically shut down as soon as it gets too hot.
 Since overclocking consume more power, be near a power socket while playing games.